OnePlus has rolled out the August security patch to these phones

 OnePlus Nord Series

 OnePlus has changed tact recently by targeting the Nord series devices with updates.
-The affordable series is the most accounted for when it comes to recent updates with only the newly released Nord 2 lacking the most recent security patch as of August 24.
+The affordable series is the most accounted for when it comes to recent updates with all current OnePlus Nord devices now updated to the most recent patch – with some added features for older models.

+As the most recently released OnePlus smartphone, the OnePlus Nord 2 has been included in this wave of OTA updates and the recipient of the August 2021 security patch as part of the OxygenOS 11.3.A.10 patch.
+This also includes some optimizations for PUBG: Mobile and tweaks for the camera.
+As the only currently available OnePlus device to run software that is based upon ColorOS, it’s important to get the most recent patch in good time.
+It could prove to be a marker for future updates coming to OnePlus devices.

 The original OnePlus Nord has been updated with OxygenOS 11.1.5.5 bringing the August security patch plus the Bitmoji Always-on display feature.
 The changelog is practically identical to that of the OnePlus 8 and 8T series with no real surprises.
 The Nord N10 5G, which has proven to be a big seller in the US is now receiving OxygenOS 11.0.1 which optimizes Wi-Fi signal and performance but most notably adds the August 2021 security patch.